AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Is attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency.
+-   Compute:
     -   Offers a CPU-to-memory ratio of 1:4, which is designed for high-performance databases.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors.
+-   Storage:
     -   Is an instance family in which all instances are I/O optimized.
--   Supports standard SSDs and ultra disks only.
+    -   Supports only standard SSDs and ultra disks.
+-   Network:
     -   Provides high network performance based on large computing capacity.
     -   Provides a bandwidth of up to 20 Gbit/s.
 -   Suits the following scenarios:
     -   OLTP and high-performance relational databases
     -   NoSQL databases such as Cassandra, MongoDB, and HBase